≡ Menu

 Developing teacher capacity can be an enriching career for a mid-career educator.

 Kickstart your education career transition by reading up on job search strategies for career advancement.
-Read journals, attend conferences and join associations in your areas of expertise to gather further knowledge.
-As an instructional coach, you are similar to an education consultant in many ways and expected to be an expert in the domain you consult in.
+Read journals, attend conferences, and join associations in your areas of expertise to gather further knowledge.
+As an instructional coach, you are similar to an education consultant in many ways and are expected to be an expert in the domain you consult in.

 For more information, explore how a career transition coach can help you launch your career change.